Create a Website Account - Manage notification subscriptions, save form progress and more.

 No signs are allowed on any utility pole, tree, fence, or structure, or to be placed on any public road right-of-way (street corners).

 Yes.
 The Texas State Plumbing License Law requires that a plumbing permit be obtained and the work inspected by a state-licensed plumbing inspector from the City.
 A licensed master plumber must register with the city and pull the required permit.
-Access the Plumbing Permit Guide and Application (PDF).
+Access the Water Heater Permit Information Guide.

 You can view the code of ordinances online.

 You will need to obtain a permit for a storage building that exceeds 120 square feet.
 If the building is less than 120 square feet, you do not need a permit.
 All accessory buildings must meet established setback requirements.
-Access the Accessory Building Permit (PDF).
+Access the Accessory Structure Permit Information Guide (PDF).

 Yes, all new irrigation systems require permits.
 Repair to an existing system may be done without a permit.
-View the Irrigation Permit Guide and Application (PDF).
+View the Irrigation Permit Information Guide (PDF).

 An electrical permit is required when you add circuits to your existing system, change out breaker panels, etc. Changing out existing fixtures and plugs/switches does not require a permit.
-View the Electrical Permit Guide and Application (PDF).
+View the Electrical Permit Information Guide (PDF).

 A mechanical permit is required when you add or replace any of the equipment in the air conditioning/furnace (HVAC) system.
-Access the Mechanical Permit Guide and Application (PDF).
+Access the HVAC Permit Information Guide (PDF).

-A remodel permit is required when you alter the layout of the home - change out windows, add new siding or facade, remove or replace tubs/showers, etc. View the Building Remodel Permit Guide and Application (PDF).
+A remodel permit is required when you alter the layout of the home - change out windows, add new siding or facade, remove or replace tubs/showers, etc. View the Residential Remodel and Addition Information Guide (PDF).

 If your pool is greater than 24 inches in height or in excess of 5,000-gallon capacity then a permit will be required.
-Access the Swimming Pool Permit Guide and Application (PDF).
+Access the Swimming Pool, Spa & Hot Tub Permit Information Guide (PDF).